 SAIL's Best Boats 2014: Alerion 41

 Alerion Yachts has long believed that sailing should be done “on your own terms,” aboard boats that are quick to rig and simple to singlehand.
-The company has now extended this philosophy into the 40-foot range with the Alerion 41.
-Recently, we stepped on board hull No. 1 in Portsmouth, Rhode Island, to experience it for ourselves.
+Now the company has extended this philosophy into the 40-foot range with the Alerion 41.
+This past spring, we stepped on board hull # 1 in Portsmouth, Rhode Island, to experience it for ourselves.

 The hull and deck on the Alerion 41 are built using the SCRIMP approach to create a light but stiff laminate that includes a balsa core with carbon reinforcements in high-load areas, such as winches and cleats.
 The outer layer is vinylester to resist blistering.
 All bulkheads are laminated to the hull to provide additional stiffness, and the deck is attached to the hull with adhesive on an inward-turning flange.
 The through-bolts that secure the toerail add additional strength to the assembly.
 Overall construction quality is exceptional, as good as you’ll get in any production builder.

-The A41 is a strikingly good-looking boat.
-Her navy hull, elegant sheer, low coach roof and slick elliptical portlights combine with her steel rod rigging and carbon fiber mast to create a classic New England look.
-Hull No. 1 did not have the optional lifelines, and all cleats and chocks were nestled into the side decks, which looked remarkably clean.
+The Alerion 41 is a strikingly good looking boat.
+Aboard hull #1, the navy topsides, elegant sheer, low coach roof and slick elliptical portlights combined with her steel rod rigging and carbon fiber mast to create a classic New England look.
+The boat did not have the optional lifelines, and all cleats and chocks were nestled into the side decks, which looked remarkably clean.

 This aesthetic is further enhanced by the fact that the Alerion 41’s lines are uninterrupted by either an anchoring system or a swim platform.
-Rather, the anchor, anchor roller and windlass all tuck away in a foredeck locker, where they can be easily deployed with the help of a gas spring and then secured with a pin on deck.
+Rather, the anchor, anchor roller and windlass all tuck away in a foredeck locker, where they can be easily deployed with the help of a gas spring and then secured on deck with a pin.
 Similarly, the sleek-looking traditional transom cleverly transforms into a drop-down platform for deck showers, swimming and dinghy access.

 The main halyard and sheet are both controlled by electric winches, making them easy to raise and trim.
 With two reef points and a wide V-boom pocket, the sail is easy to douse and adjust to a wide range of wind speeds.
 There’s no backstay, and the 8:1 traveler attaches to the stern, leaving the cockpit clutter-free.